-As has been said, it should be taken into account that, the closer V{3_high} and V{3_low} , the lower will be the voltages that the semiconductors (MOSFET and diode) will have to withstand.
-Besides, the size of the magnetic component will also be lower.
+As has been said, it should be taken into account that, the closer $V{3 \ \mathrm{high}}$ and $V{3 \ \mathrm{low}}$, the lower will be the voltages that the semiconductors (MOSFET and diode) will have to withstand.
+In addition, the size of the magnetic component will also be lower.
 Taking into account the high value of the LED-string knee voltage (around half the nominal voltage), the improvement in efficiency and size is considerably high when using the TIBuck for LED-based applications.

-b) Small-signal analysis: Stability and Audiosusceptibility
+B. Small-Signal Analysis: Stability and Audiosusceptibility

 As has been mentioned, the third stages have to, not only regulate the current provided to the LED string, but also cancel the low-frequency ripple that affects the output voltages of the first and the second stages.
 This cancellation is achieved by means of the closed-loop controller and, consequently, the audiosusceptibility analysis is a key point in the design of the TIBuck.
-The linear equations that define the behavior of this third stage topology are:
+The linear equations that define the behavior of this third stage topology are